 Analyze the data

 Once you figure out where your time is going, decide if your time profile matches what you think you should be doing.
-This can be done by prioritizing your needs on a holistic level.
+This is achievable by prioritizing your needs on a holistic level.

 What this means is that you need to uncover and prioritize your values and what you actually want to work on.
 If your workplace doesn’t have opportunities to do this, it might be time to find a place that will.

-This should give you more time to work on the real important things.
-When you start to protect your time, your true productivity will increase, allowing you to experience more flow in your coding process and unlock the high that we get from figuring out something or finishing a task.
+This should give you more time to work on the really important things.
+When you protect your time, your true productivity will increase, allowing you to experience more flow in your coding process and unlock the high that we get from figuring out something or finishing a task.